weiyentan/weiyentan.github.io/_posts/2021-05-02-creating-execution-environments.markdown

 source ~/venv/ansible-builder/bin/activate
 pip3 install ansible-builder==1.0.0.1a
 ```
-Its important that you choose 1.0.0.1a because the default gives you 0.6 which will borks the compilation the dockerfile.
+Its important that you choose 1.0.0.1a because the default gives you 0.6 which will bork the installation of your Execution Environment.

 Now its time to create your files that will make up your Ansible builder.